 Risk management provisions should be formulated from the results of a site specific risk assessment that accounts for small craft of less than 24m LOA, recognising the significant differences between small and large vessels.
 This distinction is important when it comes to equipment and other requirements for small and large craft.
-Guidance was developed in 2005 to outline the requirements for assessing the navigation impacts of offshore renewable energy developments.
-This is currently being updated by the MCA and should be closely followed throughout any assessment.
+Guidance5 developed in 2005 to outline the requirements for assessing the navigation impacts of offshore renewable energy installations has recently been updated by the MCA and is available on the Gov.uk website.
+This should be closely followed throughout any assessment.